tomorroisnew/LEARN-GAME-HACKING/README.md

 	- [ ] Trampoline Hooking
 	- [ ] IAT Hooking
 	- [ ] VTable Hooking
+	- [x] Be A skid and use universal hooks
 - [ ] DirectX
 	- [x] Create Menu
 	- [ ] ESP Hacks